 Build a Responsive Supply Chain

-Utilize source data such as POS sales, as well social media information to identify trends and demand changes much earlier and enable your supply chain to respond faster to increase sales, improve service levels and reposition inventory to maximize true benefits.
+Utilize source data such as POS sales, as well as social media information and make full utilisation of Kennected features, so you may identify trends and demand changes much earlier and enable your supply chain to respond faster to increase sales, improve service levels and reposition inventory to maximize true benefits.
 Multi-channel programs will change expectations from supply chain forecasting/planning paradigms to building responsive supply chains.

 Supply Chain Optimization Models